Iran deal progress dampens push for new U.S. sanctions bill

 The interim six-month agreement freezes Iran’s most sensitive atomic work - higher-level enrichment - in return for an estimated $7 billion in relief from sanctions.

-It appeared to arrest a drift toward possible military strikes by United States or Israel on Iran.
+It appeared to arrest a drift toward possible military strikes on Iran by the United States or Israel.

 The Obama administration has been pushing U.S. lawmakers hard not to support the Senate sanctions bill.
 Wendy Sherman, the Under Secretary of State for Political Affairs, and the lead U.S. negotiator with Iran, held a conference call with lawmakers and senior staff on Sunday night.